Image of picture line

 • Extradition type: bulk, bagged or big bag

-The company that chooses to make a company-specific calculation of the CFP of feed production, calculates the CFP-values for each feed category before the 31st of December, in accordance with the instructions of the Nevedi Protocol.
+The company must calculate the CFP-values for each feed category before the 31st of December, in accordance with the instructions of the Nevedi Protocol.
 The company will use these values for the CFP calculations performed in the following year.
+If company-specific data is used, the company must continue to use company-specific data in subsequent years.

 The company must use the following calculation method for the CFP of the feed: